 Corruption in every respect is one of the worst forms of inequality among the developed and the developing nations.
 Poverty is a consequence of corrupt policies makers and corrupt systems of governance.
 Imagine a project meant to cost the taxpayer a certain amount of money inflated to serve the interest of certain individuals and hence costs the nation more money.
 Projects gave in a fraudulent manner to contractors that have no interests of the public at heart, making them unsustainable and not attaining the desired objectives.
 It leads to an extreme form of inequality and subsequently leads to increased poverty among the taxpayers and the society in general (Sarah, 2009).

-In short, time has come to see poverty for what it is.
+Time has come to see poverty for what it is.
 It is a typical outcome of unfairness, inequity, and lack of opportunities.
 Imagine being born in an environment where you cannot access food, education, or health by the mere virtue that you were born in a disadvantaged family.
-Imagine a situation where you cannot even access a simple job without engaging in corruption through bribery, tribalism, or nepotism.
+Imagine a situation where you cannot even access a simple job without engaging in corruption through bribery, tribalism, or nepotism (Globalpovertyproject.com, 2015).
 Imagine living in an environment where you are paid less than 2 dollars in a day yet the government expects you to take a health insurance to access good healthcare.
 Failing to offer people opportunities is like expecting your child to acquire language fluency one day yet you lock them in a room and have never spoken to him or her.
 Therefore, poverty can only be eradicated through providing equal access to opportunities and social services to all individuals regardless of their background.
-I now call upon every one of us to go out there and take part in community empowerment programs, advocacy, and campaigns so as to give the voiceless a voice and together fight inequality for a poverty free society (Globalpovertyproject.com, 2015).